 Service.
 A service is the non-material equivalent of a good.
 The provision of a service is the economic activity that creates benefits by facilitating either a change in a customer, or in a change in the customer’s physical possessions, or a change in the customer’s intangible assets.

-Service Station, Automobile.
-Any building or premise which provides for the retail sale of gasoline, oil, tires, batteries, and accessories for motor vehicles and for certain motor vehicle services, including washings, tire changing, repair service, battery service, radiator service, lubrication, brake service, wheel service, and testing or adjusting of automotive parts.
-Automobile repair work may be done at a service station provided that no rebuilding of engines, spray paint operations, or body or fender repair is permitted.
-Gasoline pumps and gasoline pump islands shall be located at least twelve (12) feet from the nearest property line.